21368 customer reviews

 Bordeaux Reignac, a region of exceptional quality

-Located at the confluence of the Garonne and the Dordogne rivers, the Château de Reignac estate covers 145 hectares, half of which is planted with vines and the other half consists of woodlands, meadows, and wetlands.
-Subject to constant water movement, these lands offer very distinctive terroirs that produce wines of consistent quality.
+Located at the confluence of the Garonne and Dordogne rivers, the Château de Reignac estate covers 145 hectares, half of which is planted with vines and the other half consists of woodlands, meadows, and wetlands.
+Subject to constant water movement, these lands offer highly distinctive terroirs that produce wines of consistent quality.
 There are four different soil types:• Very rich bass

 • Clay loam